vijayboopathy/book-docker-primer/manuscript/chapter4-getting_started.md

 22146d15eb71        alpine:3.4          "sh"                31 seconds ago      Created                                 grave_leavitt
 ```

-If you do **docker ps -l**, you will find that container status to be **Created**.
+If you do **docker container ls -l**, you will find that container status to be **Created**.
 Now lets start this container by executing,

 [Command]

 ```
-docker start 22146d15eb71
+docker container start 22146d15eb71
 ```

-Run docker ps -l again to see the status change
+Run *docker container ls -l* again to see the status change

 [Output]